App-vNext/Polly/README.md

   .Execute(() => DoSomething());
 ```

+Post Execution Steps
+=
+Using the `ExecuteAnd()` method you can continue writing post execution steps.

+--TODO

 Asynchronous Support (.NET 4.5 and PCL Only)
 =
 You can use Polly with asynchronous functions by using the asynchronous methods